delphix/dxhooks/README.md

 It is written in shell and easily adaptable by DBAs.

 ## How to get started

+Download the dxhooks tar file from a  [releases page](https://github.com/delphix/dxhooks/releases).

 Check a [documentation](https://github.com/delphix/dxhooks/wiki) for more details